 12 Résumé Writing Tips That Will Land You That Job

 Your résumé is what gives a prospective employer the first impression.
 It can be your ticket into the company.
 If your résumé looks just like any other one that the recruiter comes across on a daily basis, it is likely that it will be ignored.
 Give your résumé a few customizations and avoid some mistakes.
 This will help your résumé not only stand out but also give a lasting impression.
+It’s that you follow certain resume writing tips before actually writing it.

 Do’s and Don’ts of Résumé Writing